 This should be a no-brainer.
 If you want to apply linear algebra transformations, you should devote time in reading about them.
 If you are new in the domain, having the theoretical knowledge will transform your work.
 Instead of trying to figure out the way you need to multiply the matrices and vectors, you will spend your time on the real thing – the problem of the program you are working on.

-Understand the coordinate system of the API you are working with
+Understand the reference system of the API you are working with

 This can be a result from the above study, but there are “realizations” that we come to while working with something which we didn’t actually understand while reading.
 For this point, let’s have a transformation matrix M in row major order as follows.
 Every transformation matrix contains a rotation part and a translation part.
 The part in the green box is the rotation one and the part in the blue box is the translation one.